 Phone Wars: The Day I Hung Up on My Husband

-Have you ever hung up on your spouse?
-As in, with frustration, mid-call?
+Have you ever engaged in phone wars with your spouse?
+As in, hung up on your significant other with frustration, mid-call?

 Turns out, it’s not quite as dramatic or satisfying as the old black-and-white flicks portray it to be.
 Perhaps because hitting one’s finger against the red iPhone “end call” icon lacks the flair of slamming the old-school receiver down with a wham!